Family Safari Holidays

 Track rhinos on foot with the Cobra rangers

 And you get to combine all this with time at one of the world’s largest waterfalls, Victoria Falls, which is actually most impressive from the Zimbabwe side.
 This is the adventure capital of Africa and the perfect place to start or finish your holiday (or both), with white water-rafting, bungee-jumping, gorge high-wiring, zipline-canopy tours, canoeing, rafting, and micro lighting – to name just a few of your options.
+See our Highlights of Victoria Falls & Hwange itinerary for more details and our Highlights of Victoria Falls & Botswana if you’d like to travel on from the Falls to world-famous Chobe and the Okavango Delta.

 South Africa